Chapter 9:

 A few minutes later, they found themselves on Dead Man's strip, a street notorious for being a crime central and a haven for addicts of all sorts.
 "My, my, what do we have here?"
 Hideo said smoothly, nearing a man lying on the street.

 He placed his foot on top of the man's bloodied head.
-He slowly ground his foot against his skull, his dirty shoe rubbing dirt into the man's wet hair.
+He slowly ground his foot against his skull, his dirty shoe rubbing grime into the man's wet hair.
 The surrounding area was covered in blood and vomit.
 The members of the gang grimaced, getting a good view of their pathetic ex-leader.

 Masao groaned deeply, his hand twitching slightly.
 Not even Hideo's teasing could get him conscious.
 His body was motionless, and he looked so terrible that one might mistake him for dead.
 Hideo sighed and removed his foot from his head, bending down beside him to get a good look at his best friend's blood-covered face.

 The gang turned around, their ex-leader now in their protection.
 Nobody said a word as they went back to the apartment building they resided in.
 There was nothing to say that would lighten the mood.
-Masao had been completely defeated.
+Masao had been defeated.

 "So, are you going to go get the girl back?"
-Kaho asked the boys as they stood around in the doorway, watching Masao sleep.
+Kaho asked the boys as they stood in the doorway, watching Masao sleep.

 There was no denying that Masao had feelings for Yoli.
 It was obvious to anyone observing their relationship.
 It didn't help that, as his close friends, they were already well aware of what types of girls he was into.